What is Madame Bovary Syndrome?

 Who Gets Madame Bovary Syndrome?

-A couple of centuries ago it was a more common in women.
+A couple of centuries ago it was more common in women.
 But today the rates have balanced out.
 This is because back then men were the ones who worked, while women stayed at home.

 They would spend their free time doing things like reading.
 This took them out of reality, transporting them to places where everyday problems didn’t exist.

-People with the syndrome tend to have had abandonment issues or lack of affection in childhood.
+People with the syndrome tend to have abandonment issues or lack of affection in childhood.
 Therefore they feel an excessive need to get their partner’s attention.
 It’s their way of trying to avoid experiencing those feelings again.

 The main symptom of Madame Bovary Syndrome is feeling blue.
-But people with the illness can be treated with the help of a specialist.
+However, people with the illness can be treated with the help of a specialist.
 The specialist will evaluate the case and come up with a treatment plan.

 Gaultier, J, (1892), Le Bovarysme, la psychologie dans l’œuvre de Flaubert, París, Francia.